official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 resolution 1060 (1996), adopted on 12 June 1996, deplored Iraq’s refusal to allow
-UNSCOM access to sites designated for inspections and demanded “immediate, unconditional and unrestricted access to any and all areas, facilities, equipment, records and means of transportation” that UNSCOM wished to inspect.110
+UNSCOM access to sites designated for inspections and demanded “immediate, unconditional and unrestricted access to any and all areas, facilities, equipment, records and means of transportation” that UNSCOM wished to inspect.[^110]

-245. After talks in Baghdad between Mr Ekéus and Mr Aziz, a joint programme of action was agreed on 22 June.111 It included Iraq’s intention to submit “official declarations containing full final and complete disclosures on its proscribed programmes in the
+245. After talks in Baghdad between Mr Ekéus and Mr Aziz, a joint programme of action was agreed on 22 June.[^111] It included Iraq’s intention to submit “official declarations containing full final and complete disclosures on its proscribed programmes in the
 non-nuclear areas” before the end of June.

 246. In the joint statement issued after the agreement, Iraq “undertook to secure … immediate, unconditional and unrestricted access to all sites which the Commission

-106  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 48.
+[^106]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-107  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 135.
+[^107]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-108  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 47.
+[^108]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-109  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 48.
+[^109]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-110 UN Security Council resolution 1060 (1996).
+[^110]: UN Security Council resolution 1060 (1996).
-111 UN Security Council, 24 June 1996, ‘Letter dated 24 June 1997 from the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1996/463).
+[^111]: UN Security Council, 24 June 1996, ‘Letter dated 24 June 1997 from the Executive Chairman of the

 66

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 or the IAEA may wish to inspect”.
 UNSCOM undertook “to operate with full respect for the legitimate security concerns of Iraq”.
 It stated that Iraq and UNSCOM had “agreed